What is the Consumer Credit Protection Act (CCPA)?

-The Consumer Credit Protection Act (CCPA) helps ensure consumer protections around things like privacy, credit access, credit reporting and debt collection.
-Read on to learn more about CCPA and some of the protections it provides.
+The Consumer Credit Protection Act (CCPA) of 1968 is a federal law that helps ensure consumer protections related to things like privacy, credit access, credit reporting and debt collection.
+It requires financial institutions to share clear and easily understandable information about financial products and services.
+And it can help protect consumers from unfair lending practices.

 • CCPA rules apply to banks, lenders and other financial institutions.